-During the Summer (June through August) the Office is open Monday through Thursday from 8am-5:30pm.
+During the Summer (June through the first two weeks of August) the Office is open Monday through Thursday from 8am-5:30pm.
 The only exception is the week of July 4th , the Office is open that week (including Friday) 8am - 4:30pm.

 Many times it may be quicker and more beneficial to make an appointment to see a counselor.
 Please email us at firstname.lastname@example.org or call us and let us know what day and time you would like to come in.
 Please let us know what you would like to speak about so we can ensure your appointment is with the appropriate counselor.

 Refunds are issued by the Student Accounts office.
 Generally refunds are issued after the Add/Drop period.
 For more information regarding your refund please contact Student Accounts.

 If you have more aid than you need to pay your direct University costs (tuition, fees and if applicable, room and board) you will see a credit on your account.
 You can either receive this credit as an account refund from Student Accounts or you can move some or all of this money to your Red Hawk Dollars to purchase books from the bookstore.
 You will need to contact the Red Hawk Office to do this.
 Please note that all paperwork for this must be submitted to the Red Hawk Office, not Financial Aid.